 No sexual activity of any kind is permitted at gatherings.
 Additionally:

 - One person to a bed / sleeping mattress – during sleeping hours.

 - Pizza rule – ask someone you’re romantically interested in at Young Friends out for pizza after the gathering instead of starting a relationship in Young Friends or having your relationship exist only in Young Friends.

 - Tricycle – When people are acting exclusive or couple-y, (either via physical affection/cuddly-ness or only spending time together, etc.) say “tricycle” to bring it to their attention.
 If someone calls “tricycle” on you, don’t argue, change your behavior!

-Except when changing privately, everyone will have the area that can be covered by a sports bra covered, regardless of gender.
+Except when changing privately, everyone will have the area that can be covered by a sports bra be covered regardless of gender.
 Swimming and sleeping are exceptions.
 If sleeping topless, clothes must be within arms reach and it is requested that Friends attempt to keep the area covered by a sports bra covered by a blanket/sleeping bag.

 A FAP and a Young Friend shall never be alone together!
 Rather there must always be another Young Friend or another FAP with them, which leaves a total minimum of 3 people whenever FAPs and Young Friends are together.
 A private conversation between one Young Friend and one FAP is allowed, just go to a quiet corner in a room where there are others hanging out – make sure to tell those folks that you’re counting on them to keep Rule of Three!
 The Rule of 3 is EVERYONE’s responsibility!
 This guideline is important for youth and adult safety and helps keep adult-youth interactions in perspective and with appropriate boundaries.
 Young Friends and FAPs alike should consider using a buddy system when going into spaces where they might find themselves breaking the rule of three accidentally – the bathroom, a cabin, etc.